Lying Body Language, How to Tell When Someone Is Lying to You...

 - Follow eye movement-People tend to look up to the right to visualize or create a new response.
 Spot a liar by listening for long pauses and right eye movement.

 - Hiding hands- When someone is relaxed and being honest, they have no problem showing their palms.
 Hand gestures are a natural language of the heart.
 Liars tend to hide their hands and especially palms, putting them behind their back, or tucked into pockets.

-- Being overly still- An experienced liar knows that to much movement can seem very obvious when telling a story.
-So they over compensate by staying much to still.
+- Being overly still- An experienced liar knows that too much movement can seem very obvious when telling a story.
+So they overcompensate by staying much to still.

 - Excessive confidence- Being confident is a good thing, but when it's over the top, the person may be telling you a fib.